 Tēnā koe, I joined WHA in 2019 as Information and Events Coordinator.
 I’m grateful every day to be able to work towards empowering women through information.
 I have a degree in Sociology where I focused particularly on gender, crime and punishment, and I developed my organisational skills by working as a litigation paralegal for 3 years.
 As WHA’s Coordinator, I enjoy wearing many hats – whether it is coordinating our annual events and campaigns, advocating for women through WHA’s existing networks, or researching how the healthcare system in NZ affects women of all ages and ethnicities.
 I also work part-time for a small charity, which provides life and financial skills workshops to young people and individuals in the criminal justice system, as a Funding Manager.

 Kia ora!
 I joined WHA in 2019 as the Digital Media Health Promotion Coordinator.
-I recently completed my master’s degree in critical health psychology.
+I hold a master’s degree in critical health psychology.
 My research focused on women’s experiences of breastfeeding while employed and accessing early childhood education, considering how societal ideas of motherhood and structural barriers shape women’s experiences of breastfeeding in these contexts.
-Alongside this, I completed a practicum at WHA in 2017 where I worked to support the Big Latch On event.
 Through my work I aim to deconstruct common misconceptions about health and wellness in New Zealand, focusing on a critical and holistic model that emphasises the importance of the social determinants of health.